LRR1993/LectureNotes/servers.md

 Servers are software on the internet different protocals have a port number - not in use by something else

-> REST API - representational, state transfer
+> REST API - representational state transfer

 - use HTTP method, CRUD
 - stateless - data is not held on the server